LittleSkinChina/manual/en/newbee/player.md

 If you have a paid version of Minecraft, you can bind it to your LittleSkin account.

 Binding your Minecraft account asks you to have the same email account in your LittleSkin account and your Mojang account.
-You can find「Bind Your Mojang Account」in the dashboard under the Announcement (if you cannot find it, please refresh your page), enter your password and it will be bind.
+You can find “Bind Your Mojang Account“ in the dashboard under the Announcement (if you cannot find it, please refresh your page), enter your password and it will be bind.

 After the binding, we will automatically add an account using the same username as your paid Minecraft account (if a player is using this username, that player will be transferred to your account), and you can get scores rewards by binding your account.